stackbit/jamstackthemes/content/theme/hugo-pulp.md

   - No Cms
 date: 2018-09-23T10:34:53.000Z
 github_branch: master
-description: 'Pulp is a Hugo theme for getting a simple, easy-to-read blog site.'
+description: Pulp is a Hugo theme for getting a simple, easy-to-read blog site.
 stale: false
 ---